upcmd/updocs-content/logs/c0072_vvvvv.md

       Name: "",
       Do: {
         {
-          "name": "template",
-          "desc": "render a template file to a file 2", "cmd": {
+          "cmd": {
             "src": "{{.correct_working_dir}}/tests/functests/d0072.template",
             "dest": "{{.save_to}}"
-          }
           },
+          "name": "template",
+          "desc": "render a template file to a file 2" },
         {
-          "name": "readFile",
           "desc": "read content of a file and register it to a var", "cmd": {
             "filename": "{{.read_file}}",
             "dir": "{{.read_dir}}",
             "reg": "my_interesting_story2"
-          }
+          },
+          "name": "readFile"
         },
         {
           "name": "print",